-A multitenant container database is the only supported architecture in Oracle Database 21c.
+A multitenant container database is the only supported architecture in Oracle Database 21c and later releases.
 While the documentation is being revised, legacy terminology may persist.
 In most cases, "database" and "non-CDB" refer to a CDB or PDB, depending on context.
 In some contexts, such as upgrades, "non-CDB" refers to a non-CDB from a previous release.